Weighted-knuckle glove

-Weighted-knuckle gloves, also called sap gloves, are a type of handwear-concealed melee weapon used in hand-to-hand combat, consisting of a pair of ordinary-looking impact protection gloves usually made of leather or a synthetic material, with powdered lead or steel sewn into a special pouch covering the knuckles, and often also the backs of the fingers and the hand.
+Weighted-knuckle gloves, also called sap gloves, are a type of handwear-concealed weapon used in hand-to-hand combat, consisting of a pair of ordinary-looking impact protection gloves usually made of leather or a synthetic material, with powdered lead or steel sewn into a special pouch covering the knuckles, and often also the backs of the fingers and the hand.
 In some designs, this distinctive feature is obvious, while in others it is almost completely indistinguishable from an ordinary glove, allowing the gloves to be worn in plain sight without suspicion.

 Such gloves are primarily used by security guards and by bouncers and other security professionals where street fights are expected, protecting the user's hands and increasing the impulse created when punching.
 In some jurisdictions, weighted-knuckle gloves are prohibited or restricted as dangerous weapons.

 Usage

 The purpose of these gloves in combat is both offensive and defensive.
 Offensively, the weight of the metal powder adds mass and, by doing so, also adds kinetic energy to punches, back-hands, and other hand strikes.
 The weighting also distributes the impact in a manner similar to a blackjack, transferring concussive force in the case of a head-strike to cause a knockout.
 Compared to brass knuckles (which are designed to concentrate the force of a punch onto a smaller area and cause more localized tissue damage, sometimes even shearing or puncturing the skin), weighted-knuckle gloves are designed to inflict a more diffuse blunt injury.

 A secondary function of the gloves is to protecting the user's hand from injury.
 Punches with an unprotected hand to an opponent's head/face can damage the hand, with strikes to the mouth possibly leading to lacerations and even infection from the opponent's teeth.
 The layer of powdered metal protects the hand while being flexible enough to bend with the glove.
 With a properly executed strike, a person wearing weighted-knuckle gloves can even break glass or concrete without pain or injury.

 The gloves can also help protect the hand from blows inflicted by an opponent, both in blocking strikes from blunt weapons such as sticks, bats, or batons backhanded, and strikes from a gripped opponent attempting to free themselves.
 Some designs include a Kevlar lining to add further protection against cuts.